jasminediaconu/GoGreen/doc/reports/sprint-reviews/20190318_sprint_review.md

 - The demo went well
 - We seem to be very up-to-date with demo's
 - I had a few problems with contents in the table of the leaderboard, it was fixed

+### Gino (gtramontina)
+- We were well prepared for the demo
+- We did very well on creating tests and achieving a good branch coverage.